-How Good An Opportunity?
+How Good an Opportunity?

-In the last decade, two huge trends have sculpted the American landscape: downsizing and outsourcing.
+In the last few decades, and certainly in the wake of the COVID pandemic, many companies have downsized.
 The creative and communications departments of today's companies are running leaner and meaner, but the work still needs to get done.
 Add to that the countless opportunities with smaller companies that don't have budgets for either those departments or high-priced agencies, but nonetheless, still need to create a wide variety of marketing materials.
 Put it all together and it spells rich opportunities for freelancers.